Netcracker/KubeMarine/documentation/Installation.md

 * You can set any setting parameter to `False` to disable it, no matter what type it is.
 * It is possible to specify other Corefile settings in an inventory-like format.
 However, this is risky since the settings have not been tested with the generator.
 All non-supported settings have a lower priority.

+**Warning**: It is strongly discouraged to change the configuration of the CoreDNS manually, if you need to change the configuration, you must reflect them in the `cluster.yaml` and call the installation procedure with `--tasks="deploy.coredns"` argument.
+This will help keep the cluster configuration consistent.

 ##### deployment

 This section contains YAML settings that are applied to Coredns service via a patch.
 By default, this section contains the following data: